AhmedElsherbini/Panaroo_stats/README.md

 **What do you get?**

 Currently, there are 3 files.
-1 CSV files with the defined as the genes that are **100 % (not 99.9)** shared among all of your columns genoems in your input CSV file, 1 CSV for **100 %** gene shared and unique for the group of bacteria that have the prefix you wrote before in the command line, and one txt file with these genes unique for this bacteria adapted from the first column (genome) of you prefix marked genomes.
+1 CSV files with the defined as the genes that are **100% (not 99.99999%)** shared among all of your columns (genomes) in your input CSV file, another CSV for **100 %** gene shared and unique for the group of bacteria that have the prefix you wrote before in the command line, and finally one txt file with these unique genes  adapted from the first column (genome) of you prefix marked genomes.